 About Allen Recruitment

-Allen Recruitment Consulting is an international recruitment consultancy business based in Dublin.
+Allen Recruitment Consulting is an international recruitment consultancy business with offices in Ireland, the UK, the Netherlands, Spain, France, Sweden, Belgium and Poland.
 A full-service recruitment consultancy offering temporary, permanent, contract and contingency roles in a variety of industries such as IT, Tech, Finance, Telecom, E-commerce, Engineering and more.

 Posted in: Job Seeking Resources